 All students are expected to attend the College Orientation for new students.
-All students entering nursing courses in the Associate Degree program are also required to attend the Nursing Orientation.
+All students entering nursing courses in the Associate Degree of Applied Science in Nursing program are also required to attend the Nursing Orientation.
 Students will be notified of specific dates.
-Transfer students for the Associate Degree program entering with nursing credit also must attend the Nursing Orientation.

 GSC does not re-admit individuals who were dismissed for academic reasons.